 Figuring out the right massage schedule for your tight hips isn’t about finding a magic number—it’s about listening to your body and understanding your goals.
 Are you dealing with sharp, persistent pain, or are you trying to stay ahead of discomfort?
 Your activity level, the severity of your tightness, and your overall wellness routine all play a role.
 The key is to find a rhythm that helps you feel your best, whether that means coming in for focused treatment or scheduling regular sessions for maintenance.
 Let’s walk through a few scenarios to help you find the frequency that works for you.

-A Schedule for Acute Tightness
+Creating a Schedule for Acute Tightness

 If your hip tightness is causing persistent pain or limiting your movement, it’s time for a more focused approach.
 For acute issues, you’ll likely see the best results from more frequent sessions at the start.
 Think about scheduling a massage once a week or every other week for a month.
 This allows your therapist to make significant progress in releasing deep-seated tension and breaking the cycle of pain and stiffness.
 A licensed massage therapist can assess your specific situation and recommend a treatment plan tailored to your body’s needs, helping you get back to feeling comfortable and mobile more quickly.